radian-software/straight.el/README.md

     Could not create connection to raw.githubusercontent.com:443

-This is due to a shortcoming in Emacs which prevents it from recognizing the system SSL certificates.
-To fix it, install the `libressl` package from [Homebrew] and add the following code to your init-file before the bootstrap snippet:
+There are two ways to solve this problem.
+One way is to install a version of Emacs that is linked with GnuTLS.
+With [Homebrew], that looks like this:

+    $ brew install gnutls
+    $ brew install emacs --devel --with-cocoa --with-gnutls

+The other way is to let Emacs use certificates provided by LibreSSL, which you can do by running these commands:

+    $ brew install gnutls
+    $ brew install libressl

+And adding this to your init-file, *before* the bootstrap snippet:

     (with-eval-after-load 'gnutls
       (add-to-list 'gnutls-trustfiles "/usr/local/etc/libressl/cert.pem"))